benlue/soar/README.md

 where **host** is the database host and **database** is the database name. **user** and **password** are the database user name and password respectively.
 SOAR ueses the _mysql_ node module as its mySQL driver and the connection pool feature is turned on by default.

 **defPath** is the file directory where data view files of a database are saved.
 For details about what data view files are, please refer to [this article](https://github.com/benlue/soar/blob/master/doc/AccessWithDataView.md).
+If you'll use SQL templates instead of data views to access databases, you can omit this property.

 <a name="configProg"></a>
 ### Configure Programmatically